cloudmesh-community/book/chapters/prg/python/python-big-data.md

 columns originally in the data.
 Second, a column identifying what day of the week each citation was given.
-To understand this example better, take a look at the Python docs for the `strptime` and `strftime` functions in the `datetime` module linked above.
+To understand this example better, take a look at the Python docs for the `strptime` and `strftime` functions in the `datetime` module linked previously.

     >>> from datetime import datetime
     >>> data['DateTime Issued'] = data.apply(